patel643/RedLine/README.md

 * install [heroku command line app](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up)
 * create account at [mlab](https://mlab.com/)
 * create account at [auth0](https://auth0.com)
-    * create a client
+    * create a (regular web app) client
-    * In the APIs section of the Auth0 dashboard, click Create API (pick any name, any identifier)
+    * add a callback URL: `https://auth.expo.io/@EXPO_USERNAME/5117-rnpt` where 5117-rnpt should match your "slug" is defined in mobile/exp.json
+    * see <https://github.com/expo/auth0-example> for more docs
-* edit file `web/.env` to configure react+auth0, and commit the changes
+* edit file `mobile/config.js` to configure mobile app (see items marked TODO), and commit the changes
 * create file `.env` in root of project to configure express, something like this:

 ```